-Where and How to Recycle or Dispose of Christmas Trees in West Virginia in after Christmas in 2018 and January 2019
+Where and How to Recycle or Dispose of Christmas Trees in West Virginia in after Christmas in January 2020

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all

 remove all lights, wire, tinsel, ornaments, nails, stands, other

 NON-Organic decorative materials and other materials that are not part

 of the original tree.
 This includes tree stands also.
 Flocked trees are usually accepted, but not artificial trees.
 Large trees (larger

 than the standard 6 - 7 ft tree) may need to be cut in half to